Emil Constantinescu: Political activity (1990–1996)

-After the bloody violence committed by the miners who, at the call of the then president Ion Iliescu, invaded Bucharest in June 1990, he founded, together with his colleagues, professors, and students, the association Solidaritatea Universitară (i.e. Academic Solidarity).

-He was also a founding member and vice-president of the Civic Alliance (1990), the most important non-governmental organization in the country, and president of the Civic Academy.
-These associations joined the opposition democratic parties and together formed the Romanian Democratic Convention (or CDR for short) in 1991.
-At the proposal of the Academic Solidarity, supported by the Civic Alliance (PAC), Emil Constantinescu was designated the CDR candidate in the presidential elections of 1992.
-He entered the second round and obtained 38% of the votes in the confrontation with then incumbent president Ion Iliescu who was supported by the Democratic National Salvation Front (FDSN).
-After this first important political experience, the CDR elected, in 1992, its president and sole candidate for the presidential elections of 1996 (which was represented by Constantinescu).
-He continued to act to strengthen the democratic opposition throughout this period of time from 1992 until 1996, alongside other notable CDR political leaders.
+Following the violent events of June 1990, when miners—at the call of then president Ion Iliescu—entered Bucharest, he founded, together with colleagues, professors, and students, the association *Solidaritatea Universitară* ('Academic Solidarity').
+He was also a founding member and vice‑president of the Civic Alliance (1990), the most important non‑governmental organization in the country, and president of the Civic Academy.
+These associations joined the opposition democratic parties and together formed the Romanian Democratic Convention (CDR) in 1991.
+At the proposal of the Academic Solidarity, supported by the Civic Alliance (PAC), Constantinescu was designated the CDR candidate in the presidential elections of 1992.
+He entered the second round and obtained 38% of the votes in the confrontation with then incumbent president Ion Iliescu, who was supported by the Democratic National Salvation Front (FDSN).
+After this first important political experience, the CDR elected in 1992 its president and sole candidate for the presidential elections of 1996 (which was represented by Constantinescu).
+He continued to act to strengthen the democratic opposition throughout this period from 1992 until 1996, alongside other notable CDR political leaders.